State Governmental Relations

 UC support organizations can participate in the full array of activities in support of a ballot measure as long as the previously outlined test is met.
 These activities include making donations to the campaign organization; endorsing the ballot measure; sponsoring phone banks; and distributing campaign materials.

-- May a University employee support or oppose a ballot
+- May a university employee support or oppose a ballot measure?

 An individual who improperly uses university resources to campaign on a ballot measure may have to reimburse UC for the value of the resources used.
 In addition, the individual may face criminal sanctions for theft, misuse of university funds and fraud.